pryn-kb/python-test/_episodes/17-style.md

     The [PEP8 application and Python library](https://pypi.org/project/pep8/)
     can check your code for compliance with PEP8.

-## Use assertions to check for internal errors.
+## Use assertions to check for internal errors

 Assertions are powerful method for making sure that the context in which your code is executing is as you expect.